SOUTHEASTERN ELECTRIC COOPERATIVE, INC.

 SECTION 3.02 Special Meetings

-If the Cooperative fails to properly notify the members of a special member meeting within thirty (30) days of receiving any member petition, then a member signing the member petition may reasonably set the time, place, and location of the special member meeting; and notify the members of the special member meeting.
+If the Cooperative fails to properly notify the members of a special member meeting within thirty (30) days of receiving any member petition, then a member circulating the member petition may reasonably set the time, place, and location of the special member meeting; and notify the members of the special member meeting.

 SECTION 3.03 Notice of Members' Meetings

-Notice stating the place, day, and hour of the meeting and, in case of a special meeting or an annual meeting at which business requiring special notice is to be transacted, the purpose or purposes for which the meeting is called, shall be delivered not less than ten (10) days nor more than twenty-five (25) days before the date of the meeting, either personally or by mail, by or at the direction of the Secretary, or upon a default in duty by the Secretary, by the persons calling the meeting, to each member.
+Notice stating the place, day, and hour of the meeting and, in case of a special meeting or an annual meeting at which business requiring special notice is to be transacted, the purpose or purposes for which the meeting is called, shall be delivered not less than ten (10) days nor more than twenty-five (25) days before the date of the meeting, either electronically or by United States mail, by or at the direction of the Secretary, or upon a default in duty by the Secretary, by the persons calling the meeting, to each member.
 If mailed, such notice shall be deemed to be delivered when deposited in the United States mail, addressed to the members at the address as it appears on the records of the Cooperative, with postage thereon.
 If electronically delivered, such notice shall be deemed to be delivered when sent to the last known electronic address of the member for which no nondelivery notice is returned.
 Any such notice may be included with the member’s service billing or as an integral part of or with the Cooperative monthly newsletter or insert.

 The failure of any member to receive notice of an annual or special meeting of the members shall not invalidate any action which may be taken by the members at any such meeting.